 In a long-anticipated challenge to Web sites like the popular video-sharing site YouTube, two entertainment giants–News Corporation and NBC Universal–announce a high-stakes Internet venture on this day in 2007.

 According to the terms of the deal, News Corporation, owned by the Australian media mogul Rupert Murdoch, and NBC, a unit of General Electric Co., would begin distributing their own programming on popular Web sites such as America Online (AOL), Yahoo, MySpace and Microsoft’s Internet portal, MSN.
 News Corp. and NBC also planned to make video of TV shows and movies available on a separate Web site.
 The site would be supported by advertisers and free to viewers, who could edit the available content and post their own, as well as buy downloads of movies made by 20th Century Fox and Universal Studios.

 The NBC-News Corp. deal in March 2007 represented a larger-scale attempt by the two media companies to exert greater control over the distribution of their video material online.
 The result of the deal was the online video site Hulu, launched to a selected group of users in the fall of 2007 and to the general public in the spring of 2008.
 Other media companies have chosen to deal with the challenge of YouTube in a different way.
 In the spring of 2007, Viacom Inc., the owner of Comedy Central, MTV, VH1 and other cable channels, filed a $1 billion lawsuit against the video-sharing site.
 The mammoth case was by far the most significant challenge over YouTube’s alleged violation of intellectual property rights to date.
-Whatever its outcome, the case will most certainly play an important role in defining the terms of an entertainment universe that has been radically changed by the rise of new media.
+In April 2013, a summary judgment was granted in favor of YouTube, but the parties settled in March 2014.